dforce-network/LendingContractsV2/README.md

 - INFURA_KEY: Required, infura key to connect to the Ethereum blockchain.

+- ALCHEMY_KEY: Required, Alchemy key to connect to the Ethereum blockchain.

 - PRIVATE_KEY: Required, the account to deploy the contracts.

 - ASSETS: Required, an array that contains underlying tokens to deploy corresponding iTokens.